-Leading from the Future Back … to unlock the future potential of your business
+Leading from the Future Back … Creating the future business: organisation, culture and leadership

 March 16, 2019 at Hotel Clarion Malmö Live, Malmo, Sweden (invitation only)

 How do you see your future?

 We live in an incredible time.
 More change in the next 10 years than in the last 250 years.
 New technologies transforming the ways in which we live and work.
 Digital platforms and blockchains, AI and robotics, 3D printing and nanotech .

 These are just some of the fantastic new capabilities that enable us to innovate beyond what we can even imagine today.
 The future isn’t like the future used to be.
 We cannot just evolve or extrapolate the past.
 Today’s future is discontinuous, disruptive, different.

 It is imagination that will move us forwards … unlocking the technological possibilities, applying them to real problems and opportunities, to drive innovation and growth in every industry, in every part of our lives.

 Imagine a world where you press “print” to get the dress of your dreams, the food of your fantasies, or the spare parts for your car.
 Instantly, personalised and on demand.
 Think then what does that mean if we don’t need the huge scale of manufacturing plants, warehousing and transportation.
 Maybe we will even subscribe to the IP catalogues of brands, in the ways we currently subscribe to Netflix.